MrModulus/MineAndSeek/README.md

   <br>Blaze Rod

   > **Passive - Adrenaline Rush**
-  <br>Gain a speed boost when hit and reveal the Hunter who attacked you for 2 seconds.
+  <br>Gain a speed boost (Speed 1) when hit and reveal the Hunter who attacked you for 2 seconds.
   <br>*“Adrenaline is the only performance drug I need.”*

   > **Active - Spark Mark**
-  <br>Plant a Mark at your position and gain movement speed for 6 seconds.
+  <br>Plant a Mark at your position and gain movement speed (Speed 1) for 6 seconds.
 Reactivating the skill within this duration returns you to your Mark.
 (CD: 40s)
   <br>*“On your marks... get set... go!”*

   > **Ultimate - Flash**
-  <br>Channel the vengeance of your ancestors to strike all Hunters on the map with searing Lightning, stunning them for 1 second, and increasing your speed for each Hunter hit for 8 seconds.
+  <br>Channel the vengeance of your ancestors to strike all Hunters on the map with searing Lightning, stunning them for 1 second (Lightning effect), and increasing your speed (Speed 2) for each Hunter hit for 8 seconds.
   <br>*“Say cheese!”*

 </details>